Algebraic number theory: Diophantus

-Diophantus' major work was the Arithmetica, of which only a portion has survived.
+Diophantus's major work was the Arithmetica, of which only a portion has survived.

 Fermat

 Fermat's Last Theorem was first conjectured by Pierre de Fermat in 1637, famously in the margin of a copy of Arithmetica where he claimed he had a proof that was too large to fit in the margin.
 No successful proof was published until 1995 despite the efforts of countless mathematicians during the 358 intervening years.
 The unsolved problem stimulated the development of algebraic number theory in the 19th century and the proof of the modularity theorem in the 20th century.

 Gauss

 One of the founding works of algebraic number theory, the Disquisitiones Arithmeticae (Latin: Arithmetical Investigations) is a textbook of number theory written in Latin by Carl Friedrich Gauss in 1798 when Gauss was 21 and first published in 1801 when he was 24.
 In this book Gauss brings together results in number theory obtained by mathematicians such as Fermat, Euler, Lagrange and Legendre and adds important new results of his own.
 Before the Disquisitiones was published, number theory consisted of a collection of isolated theorems and conjectures.
 Gauss brought the work of his predecessors together with his own original work into a systematic framework, filled in gaps, corrected unsound proofs, and extended the subject in numerous ways.

 The Disquisitiones was the starting point for the work of other nineteenth century European mathematicians including Ernst Kummer, Peter Gustav Lejeune Dirichlet and Richard Dedekind.
 Many of the annotations given by Gauss are in effect announcements of further research of his own, some of which remained unpublished.
 They must have appeared particularly cryptic to his contemporaries; we can now read them as containing the germs of the theories of L-functions and complex multiplication, in particular.